Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 A Return to Iran Deal?

-During Joe Biden’s campaign, and then when he was elected president, the most significant concern of Israel and many of its supporters was Biden’s desire to return to the nuclear deal with Iran.
+During Joe Biden’s campaign and then when he was elected president, Israel and many of its supporters were most concerned about Biden’s desire to return to the nuclear deal with Iran.
 The other signatories will pressure Biden to rejoin the agreement; however, he laid out stringent requirements Iran must meet.
 Moreover, he has made clear he is not interested in the same deal; he wants a stronger one.

 Specifically, he wants to return to negotiations “to strengthen and extend the nuclear deal’s provisions” while making “an unshakeable commitment to preventing Iran from acquiring a nuclear weapon.”
 He will rejoin the agreement “if Iran returns to strict compliance” and “push back against Iran’s destabilizing activities.”
 He said his administration would impose “targeted sanctions against Iranian support for terrorism and Iran’s ballistic missile program” and promised “ironclad support for Israel.”